psbleep/cork/README.md

 `pip install cork`

 This is published in the official Python Packaging Index.
 Good jokes are about commitment.
+The package is very large because it packages binaries for every supported platform/browser combination with it.

 ## Quickstart